jeffijoe/awilix/README.md

 This is what I refer to as the **Awilix Container Pattern (ACP)**, and is what the `loadModules` API uses to let you register your stuff with the container in a "discovery-based" manner.

+To make a module eligible for loading through `loadModules`, it needs  default export a function that takes the container as the first parameter.
+The function is reponsible for registering things with the container using `container.register`.

 An ACP function **MAY**:

 * return a `Promise`